 - Reliability of soil parameters used for calculation

 - Mode of transfer of load to the soil

 - Importance of structure

 - Allowable total and differential settlement tolerated by the structure

 The bearing capacity of the pile group may be determined from

 - Bearing capacity of the individual pile multiplied by the no of piles in the group

 - All piles behave like a group of the pile where individual behavior is not predominant

 The capacity shall be the minimum of the above cases.

-If the pile is founded on rock or in a progressively stiffer soil the pile group capacity shall be based on (1).
+If the pile is founded on rock or in progressively stiffer soil the pile group capacity shall be based on (1).

-If the pile is deriving their support mainly from friction, the group may be visualized to transmit to the soil, as if from a column of soil enclosed by the piles.
-The ultimate capacity of the group may be computed following this concept, taking into account the frictional capacity along the perimeter of the column of soil as above and the end bearing of the said column using the accepted principal of the soil mechanics.
+If the pile is deriving its support mainly from friction, the group may be visualized to transmit to the soil, as if from a column of soil enclosed by the piles.
+The ultimate capacity of the group may be computed following this concept, taking into account the frictional capacity along the perimeter of the column of soil as above and the end bearing of the said column using the accepted principle of soil mechanics.